4 reasons why ‘experience’ is the focus in learning now

 - The isolation of ‘online’ created a drive to force more social interaction

 - With so much free content on offer, varying greatly in quality, curation was now a core activity

 - And finally, we came to some agreement around the importance of creating experiences that connected on a more visceral, emotional level to really shape behavioral change.

 The dawn of a new learner experience

 As the third decade of the 21st century dawns, it is clear that the shape of workplace learning has changed irrevocably.
 Digital and face-to-face delivery achieved parity some time ago.
 We have moved away from a paradigm in which training was almost always a course, delivered by a human to groups of other humans in a single place, and involving a lot of bulk information transfer – towards a paradigm that is more about experiences.

 The most obvious and tangible efficiency gain brought about by digital transformation in learning has been the delegating of a lot of the bulk information transfer to digital means.
 This has brought down training costs, and in doing so has emphasized the premium given to face-to-face time, and experiences – either those we have in human-to-human contact, or the more immersive end of what interactive digital media can provide.

 Learning management systems have been moving in lockstep with these developments for some time – perhaps a few paces behind, but always responsive to the new needs of organizations.
 However, a time came when the LMS model could not be stretched any further, and a new kind of entity altogether had to evolve to meet the demands of this new, learner-centred paradigm.
-We haven’t all quite agreed on what to call it yet, but most people are happy with the label learning experience platform – LEP or LXP – and that’s what why I advocated for going ‘all-in’ at Learning Pool with Stream, our LXP.
+We haven’t all quite agreed on what to call it yet, but most people are happy with the label learning experience platform – LEP or LXP – and that’s what why I advocated for going ‘all-in’ at Learning Pool with Learning Pool Platform.
 If you want to know more about what a learning experience platform is, and how quickly it’s being adopted by the market, we have commissioned original research which you can read in our white paper.